http4s/blaze/README.md

 manage reads and writes for you.

 ## Development
 blaze is under heavy development and at this stage, everything is candidate for change.
-The timeline for development is undefined as there is only one active developer on the project.
-Contributions and comments are helpful and appreciated.
+Contributions and comments are both helpful and very appreciated.

 ### Acknowledgments
 The structure of this project is heavily influenced by the Netty Project, and outstanding NIO framework for Java.